Promoting British Values at Birchwood Junior School

 Tolerance of those of Different Faiths and Beliefs

 Birchwood Junior School is a diverse school.
 We actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons and RSHE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.

 Birchwood Junior Child of the Future